2012-lgy/adofaimacro/README.md

 Ver 1.0.2 Fixed detecting Enter.
 Ver 1.1.0 Changed the form of the file path.
 Ver 1.1.1 Fixed "setBPM" after the mid-spin and delay 2 tiles.
+Ver 1.2.0 Added "Multiplanets" of DLC in it.